Nash's House & New Place

 Tucked in beside the lavishly carved Garrick Inn pub, Harvard House was home to the mother of John Harvard, who lent his name to...

-Ale was flowing here at the same time as rhyming couplets gushed from Shakespeare's quill – this pub with low ceilings has been around a...
+Ale was flowing here at the same time as rhyming couplets gushed from Shakespeare's quill – which means this pub with low ceilings has...

 The Guild Chapel was founded in 1269 and is painted with motivational frescos showing the fate of the damned in the 15th century.
 It's only open to the public for services (10am Wednesday and noon on the first Saturday of the month April to September).